Last updated: April 22, 2021

 There’s little point in investing a lot in lead generation if you’re not segmenting the leads to figure out which leads are high quality and warm.

 When you implement lead scoring in your B2B business, you create a continuous feedback loop between sales and marketing teams and revenue skyrockets.

 Lead scoring takes the guesswork out of figuring which leads are ready to buy (and which aren’t), saving you loads of time in the process.

 There’s an urgent need for sales and marketing integration in B2B businesses, and yet most tools out there are far too expensive and complicated for SMBs.

-If you’re looking for an easy-to-use lead scoring tool at a fraction of the price, we got what you need.
+If you’re looking for an affordable and easy-to-use lead scoring tool that works with your CRM, we got what you need.
 Ready to align your marketing and sales efforts?
 Start your free trial with Outfunnel today.

 - 4 Great Website Visitor Tracking Tools (And What Each Is Best For) - November 18, 2020